ABOUT NICCOLÒ SPIRITO

-(Milan, 1980) lives and works in Milan.
+(Milan, 1980) He lives and works in Milan.

 In 2010 he presented his first solo show: “Poligonale 30-32”, a collection of furniture unique pieces made with wrenches and PVC tubes.
-In 2015, he exhibited an XXL example of one of the pieces at the historical venue of the Società Arti e Mestieri in the Milanese neighborhood of the 5Vie.
-The project was mentioned in Wallpaper magazine as one of the “100 shows not to miss” during the Fuorisalone that year.
+In 2015, he exhibited an XXL example of one of the pieces at the historical venue of the “Società Arti e Mestieri” in the Milanese neighbourhood of the 5Vie.
+The project was mentioned in Wallpaper magazine as one of the “100 shows not to miss” during the Fuorisalone 2015.

 In 2018, in collaboration with Galleria Rossella Colombari, Spirito presented OVETTO N.3 at the art fair MIART: a transformation of a cable car from the 1950’s into a contemporary installation dedicated to the infamous Italian architect Carlo Mollino.
 During Milano Design Week 2019 his installation STUDIO420, a historical Fiat city-bus transformed into a 1970’s disco, paraded in the streets of Milan for the Seletti Design Pride.